Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 version of the label that's been proven to exist at that log position.
 Users initially populate this map by setting the position of the first log entry to contain the label-version pair they've looked up to map to that version.
-A map may track several different versions of a label simultaneously, if a user has been shown different versions of the same label.
+A map may track several different versions of a label simultaneously if a user has been shown different versions of the same label.

-To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map:
+To update this map, users receive the most recent tree head from the server and follow these steps for each entry in the map, from rightmost to leftmost log
+entry:

+1. Determine if the log entry has been declared distinguished.
+If so, leave the position-version pair in the map and move on to the next map entry.
-1. Compute the log entry's direct path (in terms of the Implicit Binary Search Tree) based on the current tree size.
+2. Compute the log entry's direct path, in terms of the implicit binary search tree, based on the current tree size.
 Remove all entries that are to the left of the log entry.
-If there are any distinguished log entries remaining, terminate the list just after the first distinguished log entry.
+If any of the remaining log entries are distinguished, terminate the list just after the first distinguished log entry.
-2. If the computed list is empty, skip updating this entry; there's no new information to update it with.
+3. If the computed list is empty, leave the position-version pair in the map and move on to the next map entry.
-3. For each log entry in the computed list, from low to high:
+4. For each log entry in the computed list, from left to right:
+   1. Check if this log entry already has an entry in the map with a greater version.
+If so, this version of the label no longer needs to be monitored.
+      Remove the current position-version pair (the one with the lesser version) from the map and move on to the next map entry.
-   1. Receive and verify a binary ladder from that log entry for the version currently in the map.
+   2. Receive and verify a lower-bound binary ladder, described in
+      {{lower-bound-binary-ladder}}, from this log entry for the version currently in the map.
 This proves that, at the indicated log entry, the highest version present is greater than or equal to the previously-observed version.
-   2. If the above check fails, return an error to the user.
-Otherwise, remove the current position-version pair from the map.
+   3. If the above check fails, return an error to the user.
+Otherwise, remove the current position-version pair from the map and replace it with a new one, with the position of the log entry the binary ladder came from.

-   3. If the log entry that we received the binary ladder for is not distinguished, replace the position-version pair that was just removed with a new one for the higher log entry.
+Once the map entries are updated according to this process, the final step of monitoring is to remove all mappings where the position corresponds to a distinguished log entry.

-This algorithm progressively moves up the tree as new intermediate/root nodes are established and verifies that they're constructed correctly.
-Once a distinguished log entry is reached and successfully verified, the descendent entries are no longer necessary and removed from the map.
+In summary, monitoring works by progressively moving up the tree as new intermediate/root nodes are established and verifying that they're constructed correctly.
+Once a distinguished log entry is reached and successfully verified, monitoring is no longer necessary and the relevant entry is removed from the map.

 Note that users can often execute this process with the output of Search or Update operations for a label without waiting to make explicit Monitor queries.
 It is also worth noting that the work required to monitor several versions of the same label scales sublinearly due to the fact that the direct paths of the different versions will often intersect.
 Intersections reduce the total number